sannonaragao/hiperboot-example/readme.md

       ```

 ## Support and Documentation
-For more details on the main Hiperboot project, please visit:
+For more details on the main Hiperboot project, or just to leave a star/thumbs up, please visit:
 - [Hiperboot GitHub](https://github.com/sannonaragao/hiperboot)
 - [Developer's GitHub](https://github.com/sannonaragao/)
 - [Developer's LinkedIn](https://www.linkedin.com/in/sannonaragao/)

 ---